gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

     ./parallel_integron_finder.nf -profile standard --replicons all_coli.fst --circ --out E_coli_all

 .. note::
-    the option starting with one dash are for nextflow, whereas the options starting by two dashes are for integron_finder
+    The options starting with one dash are for nextflow workflow engine, whereas the options starting by two dashes are for integron_finder workflow.

 .. note::
     Replicons will be considered linear by default (see above), here we use `--circ` to consider replicons circular.

 If you execute this line, 2 directories will be created.
 One named `work` containing lot of subdirectories this for all jobs launch by nextflow and a directory named `Results_Integron_Finder_E_coli_all` which contain the final results: